wp-plugins/siteguard/readme.txt

 = Translate =

-If you have created your own language pack, or have an update of an existing one, you can send [gettext PO and MO files](http://codex.wordpress.org/Translating_WordPress) to [us]( sgdev@jp-secure.com ) so that We can bundle it into SiteGuard WP Plugin.
+If you have created your own language pack, or have an update of an existing one, you can send [gettext PO and MO files](http://codex.wordpress.org/Translating_WordPress) to sgdev@jp-secure.com so that We can bundle it into SiteGuard WP Plugin.
 You can download the latest [POT file](http://plugins.svn.wordpress.org/siteguard/trunk/languages/siteguard.pot), and [PO files in each language](http://plugins.svn.wordpress.org/siteguard/branches/languages/).

 == Installation ==